ozerozdogan/career-advisor/README.md

 5. Navigate to `http://localhost:3000` to view the application.

----

 ## 📋 Usage

 1. Open the application in your browser
 2. Enter your target job or position title in the input field (e.g., "Software Developer", "Data Scientist")
-3. Click "Generate Roadmap"
+3. Click "Plan My Career"
 4. Wait briefly while the AI generates your personalized career roadmap
 5. Examine your career roadmap in the visualization panel:
    - Blue boxes: Core skills and competencies (high priority)